-16-year-old arrested on battery charges in Assumption parish
+16-year-old arrested on battery charges in Assumption Parish

 Latest Weather Blog

-16-year-old arrested on battery charges in Assumption parish
+16-year-old arrested on battery charges in Assumption Parish

 PIERRE PART – Assumption Parish deputies arrested a teenager on battery charges after hospitalizing a person with "significant injuries."